aishah-pisal/orders-api-pytest/README.md

 | Error handling | `test_client_surfaces_error_status` | Client propagates and raises on error responses (401, 404) |
 | HTTP method | `test_get_on_create_endpoint_is_rejected` | Create endpoint is POST-only (GET → 404) |

-These four cover the client side: how our code builds the request and handles the response.
-Server-side validation and business rules are out of scope here (Echo does not validate), and are documented in [`docs/TEST_PLAN_AND_CASES.md`](docs/TEST_PLAN_AND_CASES.md) along with the fuller 12-case design.
+These four cover the client side: how the code builds the request and handles the response.
+Server-side validation and business rules are out of scope here (Echo does not validate), and are documented in [`docs/TEST_PLAN_AND_CASES.md`](docs/TEST_PLAN_AND_CASES.md) along with the fuller 12-test cases design.

 ## Run it